-A lot of people are cutting out meat and animal produce from their diet and swapping to a more plant-based, natural diet.
-In terms of health, this is widely beneficial because it eliminates a lot of heavily processed foods.
+A lot of people are cutting out meat and animal products from their diet and swapping to a more plant-based, natural diet.
+In terms of health, this is widely beneficial because it eliminates a lot of heavily processed foods and can lower cholesterol levels.
 However, this isn’t always realistic and is more of an ideal for some people.

 You could always try introducing more natural foods into your diet, like pulses and nuts.
 Becoming vegan isn’t usually done overnight, it can be expensive and cause drastic changes in your health, so speak to your doctor before making dramatic swaps.

-Adequate protein intake can be any issue for some people when moving to a plant-based diet - high-quality vegan protein powders can be a great way to address this.
+Adequate protein intake can be an issue for some people when moving to a plant-based diet - high-quality vegan protein powders can be a great way to address this.